jldz9/InSARScript/docs/index.md

 ## System Requirement

-InSARScript should be able to run on any Linux-based system.
+InSARScript is designed to run on Unix-based systems.
+Internet connection is required.
+Windows compatibility is under testing and may not function reliably.

 The package has been tested under Ubuntu 22.04.4 LTS

 *[WSL2]: Windows Subsystem for Linux 2